 This proposal of Circular, foreseen by the Action Plan of the CNMC, according to article 39 of Law 3/2013, respects the principles of sound regulation established by article 129 of Law 39/2015, since it follows criteria of necessity and efficiency.
 This Circular is the most appropriate instrument to guarantee the achievment of the aims pursued, respecting the guidelines of the energy policy set by the Government.

 IV.
 CONTENT AND LEGAL ANALYSIS

-The proposal of Circular consists of five chapters, 37 articles, three additional provisions, three transitory provisions, one final provision and four annexes.
+The proposal of Circular consists of five chapters, 37 articles, four additional provisions, eight transitory provisions, two final provisions and four annexes.